-Up until now, crowdfunding is not specifically dealt with in the Dutch Financial Supervision Act (Wet op het financieel toezicht, the "DFSA").
-As a consequence, the existing regulatory patchwork 'decorates' crowdfunding initiatives in the Netherlands.
-Depending on the structure of a crowdfunding initiative, the parties involved (investors, the platform and the fundraiser) may be confronted with license obligations and regulatory prohibitions as laid down in the DFSA and lower rules and regulations.
-Determining factors in respect hereof are mainly the crowdfunding model used (equity, lending, donations or rewards) and the identity of the fundraiser (legal entity or consumer).
-In this report we will mainly focus on the regulatory regime applicable to the crowdfunding platform.
+Up until now, Crowdfunding is not specifically dealt with in the Dutch Financial Supervision Act (Wet op het financieel toezicht, the "DFSA").
+The AFM, however, has developed a set of requirements to which Crowdfunding platforms using the Lending model and Equity model (to the extent applicable to the latter) must adhere to.
+Only very recently, as per 1 April 2016, one of the decrees promulgated under the DFSA was amended in order to create a more level playing field between the regulatory frameworks applicable to Crowdfunding platforms using the Lending model compared to those using the Equity model.
+However, still the main regulatory framework drawn up for other types of business and (financial) products applies to Crowdfunding initiatives.
+This regulatory patchwork 'decorates' Crowdfunding initiatives in the Netherlands.
+Depending on the structure of a Crowdfunding initiative, the parties involved (investors, the platform and the fundraiser) may be confronted with license obligations and regulatory prohibitions as laid down in the DFSA and lower rules and regulations.
+Determining factors in respect hereof are mainly the Crowdfunding model used (equity, lending, donations or rewards) and the identity of the fundraiser (legal entity or consumer).
+In this report we will mainly focus on the regulatory regime applicable to the Crowdfunding platform.

 The Dutch regulatory two tier supervisory model distinguishes between (i) prudential supervision by the DCB on the one hand and (ii) market conduct supervision by the AFM on the other hand.
 The prudential supervision by DCB focuses on safeguarding the solidity of financial market parties and contributes to the stability of the financial sector.
 The market conduct supervision by the AFM focuses on the conduct of the financial market parties.
 The supervision of the AFM aims to ensure that the conduct of financial market parties is orderly, transparent, clear and careful.
-Depending on the crowdfunding model used and the manner in which the crowdfunding platform is structured, the parties involved may be confronted with DCB and/or the AFM.
+Depending on the Crowdfunding model used and the manner in which the Crowdfunding platform is structured, the parties involved may be confronted with DCB and/or the AFM.